Tporterinbox/countries-app/version-4/client/README.md

 🗄️ Database Schema
 Here’s the SQL I used to create my tables:
-Put your CREATE TABLE statements here!

--- -------- users Table ----------

--- Create the users table
--- It should have 5 columns:
--- user_id
--- name
--- country_name
--- email
--- bio

--- Apply these constraints:
--- PRIMARY KEY: Choose one column that uniquely identifies each user -- NOT NULL: Use on columns that must always have a value -- UNIQUE: Use on columns that must have unique values across all users

 ```CREATE TABLE users (
 user_id SERIAL PRIMARY KEY,